tforgione/colored-2/README.md

 - if you change/extend the API, you MUST give me the code you changed in the files under MPL2.
 - you CAN'T sue me for anything about this code
 - apart from that, you can do almost whatever you want.
-See the LICENCE file for details.
+See the LICENSE file for details.

 ## Contributors